-Governors and the Trust will refer to additional guidance for keeping children safe online, including when they are online at home.
-The school will follow the most up to date DfE guidance regarding remote learning as signposted in KCSIE 2023.
+Governors and the Trust will refer to additional guidance for keeping children safe online (including when they are online at home) in KCISE 2021.
+The school will follow the most up to date DfE guidance regarding remote learning as signposted in KCSIE para 127.

-3.5.2 Social Media
+3.4.1 Social Media